tvrcgo/atom-icons/README.md

 # atom-icons

-The awesome icons for Atom
+The awesome icons for Atom.